 As beginners you may come across two styles of cross-country skiing: the classic (also known as diagonal stride) and skating style.

 Many trainers believe that the easiest style to first get acquanted with your cross-country skis is the traditional style known as classic cross-country skiing.
 Here your skis remain parallel and point in a straight direction.
-Classic skiing is almost as if you were walking or running on skis, therefore as a beginner, most ski instructors and professionals would tell you to start learning classic skiing first, since its more natural and closer to our everyday motions.
+Classic skiing is almost as if you were walking or running on skis, therefore as a beginner, most professional ski instructors would tell you to start learning how to classic ski first, since its more natural and closer to our everyday motions.

 However, if you start out with diagonal stride (that is classic skiing) you should stay with it.
 Most professionals agree on that the worst thing is if you change your mind in the middle of the learning process.
 Get acquanted with the differences between the two styles of cross-country skiing, then choose one!

 As for skate skiing (also known as the freestyle cross-country skiing), it is generally considered the harder of the two.
-Its motions resemble more of ice skating, therefore its pace is much faster compared to classic cross-country skiing.
+The motions of skate skiers resemble more of ice skating, therefore its pace is much faster compared to classic cross-country skiing.
 Controlling your speed, especially on downhills, and even stopping has much more significance.
-You need to have high reserves of energy, and generally a level of fitness and endurance.
+To skate ski, you need to have high reserves of energy, and generally a level of fitness and endurance.

 2. Keep Yourself Fit and Healthy